Intuit expects quarterly revenue growth above estimates on strong financial tools demand

 On Tuesday, Intuit signed a multi-year deal worth more than $100 million with OpenAI to use the ChatGPT maker's AI models to power the company's AI agents, systems capable of taking actions on behalf of users.

-The company is doubling down on developing "done-for-you" services that combine AI and expert-assisted services, helping customers manage their sales leads to cash flow.
+The company is doubling down on developing "done-for-you" experiences that combine AI and expert-assisted services, helping customers manage their sales leads to cash flow.

 Earlier in the day, the company named ServiceNow CEO Bill McDermott and Nasdaq CEO Adena Friedman to its board, effective August 2026, while Intuit's CEO Sasan Goodarzi is set to become board chair on January 22, 2026.